SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 4. Reset - Clear demo state and restore trust score
 5. Transfer - Test adaptive security (Approve/Challenge/Block based on trust score) That's it!
 The app should build and run without additional configuration.

+Feature not included in the demo video due to time restriction - When username and password is entered five times wrong, this again triggers really slow.
+Trust score, which again stops you from using all the features of the app.

 Generative AI Acknowledgment: Portions of the code in this project were generated with assistance from ChatGPT, Perplexity Pro, and Claude
 * Estimated percentage of code influenced by Generative AI: 17.3%